Little Yoga Space

 What previous participants say

 Kat's approach is a balanced blend of the physical and energetic.
-Kat embodies her teaching; she is precise and thorough.
-The class is very practical and hands on- most of the time is spent either giving or receiving massage.
-I really appreciated the format of the class as well, as it allows time between each session to practice the new material.
-I felt transformed after the course, so proud to have learned this new skill that I am able to share with others.
+She embodies her teaching with precision and thoroughness.
+I appreciated the course structure, which allows time to practise new material.
+I felt transformed after the course and proud to have learned a new skill I can share with others.

 ~ Kate